FirstPersonKSP/Kerbal-VR/KerbalVR_Mod/Optional Mods/README.md

  * v5-OLD - September 28 through 30, 2025
  * v5-NEW - October 12, 2025

+# ThroughTheEyes

+If you have Deferred AND Volumetric Clouds v5, install the files from ThroughTheEyes included in this directory on top of your existing ThroughTheEyes install.

 # Optional VR patches

 These can be placed anywhere in GameData.